Duration of Spiti – 10 days

-Komic is famously known as the world’s highest motorable road.
+Komic is famously known as the world’s highest motorable village.
 From Langza there is a road that goes up to Komic.
 Due to its high altitude, the village is really cold and the winds are really harsh so do take an extra jacket.
 Furthermore, the accommodation is limited here with only a handful of homestays.
 Do not miss out on visiting the monasteries here, and do eat at the world’s highest restaurant which is right next to the monastery.

 Hikkim – 4,400 metres

 Furthermore, once you drive down from this village you will be able to see the ariel view of Kaza which is a surreal experience.

 Day 9: Kaza to Losar to Kunjum Pass to Chandratal Lake – 4,270 metres

-There are buses that run from Kaza to Manali, however only in specific months, which is mostly from June to September, when the snow has been cleared from the Kunzum La pass.
-Alternatively, you can also opt for shared taxis or tempo traveller which you can book near the bus stand itself.
+There are buses that run from Kaza to Manali, however, only in specific months, which is mostly from June to September; that is when the snow has been cleared from the Kunzum La pass.
+Alternatively, you can also opt for shared taxis or tempo traveller which you can book near the Kaza bus stand itself.